What is tinnitus?

 What are the treatments for tinnitus?

-Hearing aids can help manage your tinnitus as they assist in overcoming any underlying hearing loss.
-By reducing the amount of attention your brain is paying to the ringing, these devices can minimise or, for some people, even eliminate it altogether.
+Hearing aids can help manage tinnitus by addressing underlying hearing loss.
+By reducing the amount of attention the brain pays to the ringing, these devices can minimise or, for some people, even eliminate awareness of tinnitus.

-If you’re experiencing hearing challenges as well as ringing, a hearing solution with built-in sound generators may be prescribed as a way to minimise the effects of tinnitus.
+If you're experiencing hearing challenges as well as ringing, a hearing solution with built-in sound generators may be prescribed to help minimise the effects of tinnitus.

-Additionally, simple changes like using volume-limiting headphones when listening to music and playing calming sounds while trying to sleep or in quiet environments can make a big difference.
+Simple changes such as using volume-limiting headphones, protecting your hearing from loud noise and playing calming sounds while trying to sleep can make a significant difference.

-If your tinnitus is particularly loud, causing you to experience sleeping difficulties, stress or anxiety, it is worth consulting your GP or your local Bay Audiology clinic, as sometimes there are simple causes, which once addressed, may alleviate or cure the condition.
+If your tinnitus is particularly loud or causing sleeping difficulties, stress or anxiety, it is worth consulting your GP or audiologist for advice.

 Preventing tinnitus